thoughtbot/roux/README.md

 # Roux

 A boilerplate of pre-defined native CSS architecture and styling to kickstart your project.
-You may have used [Bitters] in the past -- move on over to a fully native setup with Roux.
+You may have used [Bitters] in the past—move on over to a fully native setup with Roux.

 ## What is Roux?